codebay/game_comps/README.md

 I've been experimenting with Dave's Component Library on a few projects which follow Dave's design approach [Splitting APIs, Servers, and Implementations in Elixir](https://pragdave.me/blog/2017/07/13/decoupling-interface-and-implementation-in-elixir.html).

-In this repo we want to show how we have used the component library on a simple example that illustrates some of the practises that we have found useful.
-To this end we have taken some of the code from Dave's `Elixir for Programmers' course and used the component library.
+In this repo I want to show how I've have used the component library on a simple example that illustrates some of the practises that I've have found useful.
+To this end I've have taken some of the code from Dave's `Elixir for Programmers' course and used the component library.

 I recommend that unless you are familiar with Dave's course or the Component library you follow the links above before before continuing, or it might not make a lot of sense.